LolaRousseau/RECC-ODYM/README.md

 The RECC model used for studying the extended Greater Oslo region

-Forked from IndEcol/RECC-ODYM (commit 95eb08b - May 21st, 2023)
+- Forked from IndEcol/RECC-ODYM (commit 95eb08b - May 21st, 2023)

+- ODYM from IndEcol/ODYM (commit f8cb37c - July 8th, 2022)

 Last update: July 2024